gameblabla/CSE2/README.md

 cmake -B build -DCMAKE_BUILD_TYPE=Release
 ```

-MSYS2 users may want to append `-G"MSYS Makefiles"` to this command, also.
+MSYS2 users may want to append `-G"MSYS Makefiles" -DPKG_CONFIG_STATIC_LIBS=ON` to this command, also.

 You can also add the following flags: